|

 Digital

 disadvantages?
-Slower generation time, limited
+These were slow generation time, limited

 any aspect is not entirely satisfactory.
 The portrait shot of the startled